hovertank3d/monke/README.md

 search animes by their tags and name

 query params:
- * `tags` -- list of space separated tags. minus prefixed are treated as now wanted;
+ * `tags` -- list of space separated tags. minus prefixed are treated as not wanted;
  * `name` -- original or translated anime name.

 `/api/search?tags=<tags>&name=<name>`